drdaemos/xc5-docs/en/basics/rest_api_documentation.md

         For instance, we set **read/write key** as _"key-to-do-everything"_ and **read key** as _"key-for-reading"_.

         {% note danger %}
-        REST API allows to operate with absolutely all data of your store.
+        REST API allows to operate with absolutely all the data of your store.
 External scripts will be able to fetch, edit and remove absolutely any data.
 That is why you should not give REST API keys to people and companies you do not trust.
 Also, make a point of providing read-only keys rather than read/write ones.
         {% endnote %}

 3. In order to test REST API functionality, we are trying to open the following page: